Rishabh-Raj-PRO/Weather-App/README.md

 📌 Weather App 🌦
 A simple weather application that fetches weather data based on user input and displays the weather conditions with dynamic icons.

+You can access the code by changing the brach from main to my-new-branch.

 🛠 Features
 ✅ Search weather by city name